rayzhudev/magellan-wiki/Map/How to Guides/Purchase cryptocurrency.md

 There are many ways to obtain cryptocurrency.
-The most common way is to purchase it through an #exchange.
+The most common way is to purchase it through [[Exchanges]].

 ### Resources
 https://www.finder.com/cryptocurrency